djordje200179/ExtendedLibrary/executors/README.md

 You can check status of the task whenever you want.
 And you can also wait for the task to finish.

-By default, there exists a global executor that has as much goroutines as there are CPU cores.
+By default, there exists a global executor that has as many goroutines as there are CPU cores.
 But, you can also create your own executors with custom number of goroutines.